 Recommended tour: City centre guided walking tour.

-Where to stay: Native Glasgow is a popular hotel, 2-minutes from the Christmas market.
+Where to stay: Native Glasgow is just around the corner from George Square.

 Christmas in Glasgow

-Scottish Pies: The Christmas market stalls in Glasgow include an array of locally-made pies, ranging from traditional steak and ale to ones filled with chicken, leek and tatties (that’s potatoes to you and me).
+Scottish Pies: Glasgow is famous for its locally-made pies, ranging from traditional steak and ale to ones filled with chicken, leek and tatties (that’s potatoes to you and me).

-Venison Burgers: Scotland’s countryside is rich with deer, and you’ll find the meat put to good use in these hearty venison burgers, served hot from the grill with a selection of toppings and sauces.
+Gourmet Burgers: Scotland’s countryside is rich with produce put to good use to create gourmet burgers, served hot from the grill with a selection of toppings and sauces.

-Haggis Balls: Find this quintessentially Scottish snack, where haggis – a traditional dish made from sheep’s meat – is rolled into bite-sized balls, breaded and deep-fried.
+Haggis Balls: Look out for this quintessentially Scottish snack, where haggis – a traditional dish made from sheep’s meat – is rolled into bite-sized balls, breaded and deep-fried.

 Irn Bru Pulled Pork: A Scottish twist on the classic pulled pork, this version uses Irn Bru, Scotland’s favourite soft drink, for a unique sweet and tangy flavour.
 It’s served in a soft bun with a helping of coleslaw.

 Whisky-infused Fudge: Satisfy your sweet tooth with this innovative fusion of classic fudge and Scotland’s most famous export, whisky.
-The alcohol burns off during cooking, leaving a delightful whisky flavour.
+The alcohol burns off during cooking, leaving only a slight whisky flavour.

 Hot Toddies: This traditional Scottish drink is ideal for cold winter nights.
-A mixture of whisky, hot water, honey, and spices is served warm and guaranteed to heat you up.
+A mixture of whisky, hot water, honey, and spices served warm.

-Mulled Wine: No Christmas market would be complete without this warm, spiced wine known for its sweet aroma and ability to bring festive cheer.
+Mulled Wine: No winter event would be complete without this warm, spiced wine known for its sweet aroma and ability to bring festive cheer.

 What to Buy